-Mortgage life insurance is often sold by mortgage lenders (financial institutions) and offers to pay off your outstanding mortgage (up to a maximum amount) if you die or suffer ill health or injury that prevents you from being able to work and earn money.
+Mortgage life insurance is sold by mortgage lenders and promises to pay off your outstanding mortgage (up to a maximum amount) if you die or suffer ill health or injury that prevents you from being able to work and earn money.

 When we got approved for a mortgage, the mortgage advisor tried to convince us to opt-in for mortgage insurance as well.
 Of course, I declined it right away.

 I remember her looking me in the eye (my spouse was present) and saying: “Enoch, if you die suddenly, how will your family (wife and kids) be protected?
 As the primary provider, you don’t want them getting saddled with your monthly mortgage obligations, eh?”

 I paraphrase, but you get the gist.
 Anyway, I responded with another “No” – emphatic this time.

 Having declined the insurance coverage, we were required to sign a document indicating that we had opted out of the mortgage life insurance offered by the credit union and understood the risks associated with our actions.